On the dynamics of formation of generic singularities of mean curvature flow: Introduction

-In \cite{GaKn20142, GaKnSi, GS2008, DGSW} Knopf, Sigal, the author, together with the other collaborators, applied new techniques, namely modulational equations, application of propagator estimates, and the technique of finding optimal coordinates to study the blowup of nonlinear heat equations, and neckpinch for mean curvature flow, where the energy functional \eqref{eq:defFSi} did not play any role.
-By the new techniques, in \cite{GaKn20142} we obtained some detailed estimates, for a limited class of generic initial surfaces.
-In this aspect, the set of considered initial surfaces in \cite{ColdingMiniUniqueness} is much larger.
+Different from the works above, in \cite{GaKn20142, GaKnSi, GS2008, DGSW} Knopf, Sigal, the author, together with some other collaborators, applied a new set of techniques, namely modulational equations, propagator estimates, and finding optimal coordinates to study the blowup of nonlinear heat equations, and neckpinch for MCF.
+Different from most of the known works, the energy functional \eqref{eq:defFSi} did not play any role.
+By the new techniques, in \cite{GaKn20142} we proved that the rescaled MCF converges to a unique cylinder, and obtained some detailed estimates, for a limited class of generic initial surfaces.
+After that Colding and Minicozzi proved the uniqueness for all generic blowups in \cite{ColdingMiniUniqueness}.

-In the present papers we make some progress in unifying the different approaches.
-We choose to study the regimes where the limit cylinder is $\mathbb{R}^3\times \mathbb{S}^{1}_{\sqrt{2}}$.
-However we expect our arguments will work for all of the other cases $\mathbb{R}^{k}\times \mathbb{S}^{n-k}_{\sqrt{2(n-k)}}$, $k=0,\ \cdots,\ n-1.$ For $n=4,$ i.e. four dimensional hypersurfaces, Huisken and Sinestrari in \cite{HuisSine2009} studied the cases where the limit cylinders are $\mathbb{S}^{k}\times \mathbb{R}^{4-k}$, with $k=4,3$.
+In the present paper we unify the different approaches.
+We choose to study the regimes where the limit cylinder is $\mathbb{R}^3\times \mathbb{S}_{\sqrt{2}}$.
+The reason is that this regime has not been well understood as the others, for example $\mathbb{R}^1\times \mathbb{S}^{k}_{\sqrt{2k}}$.
+Huisken and Sinestrari in \cite{HuisSine2009} studied the cases where the limit cylinders are $\mathbb{S}^{k}\times \mathbb{R}^{4-k}$, with $k=4,3$.
 See also the works of Hamilton in \cite{Hamilton1997} for Ricci flow.
 In \cite{AltAngGiga1995}, Altschuler, Angenent and Giga studied the flow through singularities for surfaces of rotation.
-For the other related works, see \cite{sesum2008, BrHui2016}.
+For the other related works, see \cite{sesum2008, BrHui2016, MR3662439, MR3602529}.

-We manage to prove that the $3\times 3$ symmetric matrix $B$, to be defined in \eqref{eq:defVaB} below, is positive definite in some generic regimes, and is close to be semi-positive definite in the others.
-To prove this we limit our consideration to the part of the rescaled hyper-surface inside the ball $ B_{10\sqrt{\ln \tau}}(0)$.
-This is sufficiently large to allow us to achieve the results.
-By the same techniques, we can consider a much larger region, for example $\Sigma_{\tau}\cap B_{M\sqrt{\ln \tau}}(0)$ for any $M>0.$ But here we can not consider the part as large as what inside of $B_{ce^{\frac{1}{2}\tau}}(0)$ for some $c>0$, which corresponds to the surface of mean curvature flow inside of $B_{c}(0)$, since, among the difficulties, the function $V_{a,B}$, to be defined in \eqref{eq:defVaB} below, is not well defined in such a large region without knowing $B$ is sufficiently close to be semi-positive definite.
-This will be addressed in subsequent papers.